jsabo/gremlin-demo/pcf-us-east-1/README.md

 # Deploying Cloud Foundry on AWS with BOSH Bootloader

-This repository provides step-by-step instructions to deploy Cloud Foundry on AWS using BOSH Bootloader (bbl) along with BOSH, Terraform, and cf-deployment.
-It also shows how to install the CredHub CLI.
+This repository provides step-by-step instructions to deploy Cloud Foundry on AWS using BOSH Bootloader (bbl) along with BOSH and cf-deployment.

-> **Note:** These instructions assume you are running on an Ubuntu machine and have your AWS credentials ready.
+> **Note:** These instructions assume you are running on an Ubuntu machine and have AWS credentials prepared.

 ---